FAQ

 Geologists do not have to test every bit of earth in order to know the composition of the ground - they just take test samples from different

 areas.
 We do the same with books.
 To get the message from a book in 20 minutes you do an extended version of ‘previewing’.
-You might look at headings and the blurb no the cover, and look quickly through the index.
+You might look at headings and the blurb on the cover, and look quickly through the index.
 Check whether there’s an introduction or first or last chapter which gives a summary of the whole book.
-Read a page or two a little more slowly to judge the author’s style - do they get the information across clearly, do they give lots of examples, do they add lots of details, etc. Then look through the book to see what each chapter is about - which you can usually do by reading the beginning of the chapter, and then looking at the top of each page, or glancing at each page to see if you notice any key information.
+Read a page or two a little more slowly to judge the author’s style – do they get the information across clearly, do they give lots of examples, do they add lots of details, etc. Then look through the book to see what each chapter is about – which you can usually do by reading the beginning of the chapter, and then looking at the top of each page, or glancing at each page to see if you notice any key information.
 Basically taking the approach you would take with a newspaper.

 The term ‘thin slicing’ comes from Blink: The Power of Thinking Without Thinking by Malcolm Gladwell.
 The key concept of the book is ‘thin slicing’ which is our instinctual or intuitive ability to gauge what is really important from a very narrow period of experience.
-In other words, spontaneous decisions are often as good as - or even better than – carefully planned and considered ones.
+In other words, spontaneous decisions are often as good as – or even better than – carefully planned and considered ones.
 Gladwell draws on examples from science, advertising, sales, medicine, and popular music.
-However, your ability to thin slice can be corrupted by your likes, dislikes, prejudices and stereotypes, and you can be overloaded by too much information.
+However, your ability to thin slice can be corrupted by your likes, dislikes, prejudices and stereotypes, and you can be overloaded with too much information.
 The key message is to learn when to trust your gut reaction.
 One key strategy for getting the gist of a book is to ‘thin slice’ the cross-section of the book to get the most of it without reading it from cover to cover.

 How do you slice a cake in order to find out what it’s like?
 Vertically.
 You wouldn’t eat the cake layer by layer, would you?
 But that’s how people read books - from cover to cover.
 It might be enjoyable for reading a novel but not very efficient or effective if you just want to get the information from the book.